AliShariatian/redux-course/README.md

 -  `Redux-Thunk` is a middleware.

--  For work with a asynchronous _action_ we use `redux-thunk` package.
+-  For work with a asynchronous _actions_ we use `redux-thunk` package.

 -  For log on a project that used redux we can use `Redux-Logger` middleware for monitoring, (lesson 57).